• Glossary

 What happens when my monthly credit runs out?

-You will be prompted to add a credit card when your credit limit is running low.
-You’ll receive this notification by email and in Astra Portal.
+You are prompted to add a credit card when your credit limit is running low.
+You also receive this notification by email and in Astra Portal.

-If your application uses all $25 in credit, the database will be temporarily paused until you add a credit card to re-start the database.
-Alternatively, you can wait until the next month for the $25 credits to reload.
+If your application uses all $25 in credit, the database temporarily pauses until you add a credit card to re-start the database.
+Alternatively, you can wait until the next month for the $25 credit to reload.

 Unused credits do not rollover.
 A $25 credit is added to your organization on the 1st of every month.